 N4L works with your school to design a secure network based on your needs.
 Giving you confidence to focus on teaching while we manage your network.

 N4L’s Reporting app gives you better visibility of your school’s browsing data, including what websites are being accessed.
 We understand there’s an ever expanding duty of care when it comes to keeping students safe on and offline, and we hope this information can help facilitate positive conversations around digital citizenship and responsible internet use.
 After the upgrade the browsing data becomes richer to provide more in depth insights for your school, and we’ll be offering the fully funded Reporting app to all schools.
 You can find more info here or read our Reporting app FAQs.

-How does the School Network Upgrade relate to the Ministry of Education’s Te Mana Tūhono programme?
+How does upgrading the Wi-Fi network relate to the Ministry of Education’s Te Mana Tūhono programme?